Suicide in the United States: Trends in suicide attempts

 The spike in suicide rates in the United States during the 21st century has gained public and clinical attention.
 A 2016 study found that despite efforts to minimize suicide rates, rates increased by approximately 2% per year from 2006 to 2014.
 A 2017 national epidemiologic survey of 69,341 US adults found the percentage of adults attempting suicide increased from 0.62% in 2004–2005, to 0.79% in 2012–2013.

 Because of this, clinicians aim to determine whether this is a coincident national increase in suicide attempts.
 In order to achieve this, trends in suicide attempts are characterized among sociodemographic and clinical groups.
 In 2017, it was found that suicide attempts impact "younger adults with less formal education and those with antisocial personality disorder, anxiety disorders, depressive disorders, and a history of violence" at disproportional rates.

 It is important for trends in suicide attempts to be investigated and researched for they help to determine the cause of the increase in suicide rates.
 Knowing the trends in suicide allows preventive measures to be taken.
 Suicide prevention is possible through early identification and treatment of individuals deemed high risk.
 Nearly 50,000 persons died by suicide in 2022, up roughly 2.6% from the previous year.

 Methods

+In 1860, hanging was the most common method; by 1900, it had shifted to poisoning, and by 1910, firearms have become the primary method.

 Though substance overdose is the most common method of attempted suicide in the U.S., guns are the most lethal (most likely to result in death).

 A firearm is used in approximately half of suicides, accounting for two-thirds of all firearm deaths.
 Firearms were used in 56.9% of suicides among males in 2016, making it the most commonly used method by them.